 Debt Service Coverage Ratio Example

-Suppose you wish to purchase a small to medium size office building for $14 million.
+Suppose you wish to purchase a small to medium-size office building for $14 million.
 You wish to put down $4 million in equity and finance the remainder through a 10-year, $10 million loan at an interest rate of 5.50%.
 The annual debt service requirement in the first year is .055 x $10 million = $550,000 in interest and $1 million in principal repayment, for a total of $1,550,000.
 You’ve carefully researched the building and are confident that you can extract an NOI of $2.3 million annually.
-Your DSCR therefore is $2.300M/$1.550M or 1.484.
+Accordingly, your DSCR is $2.300M/$1.550M or 1.484.
 As we shall see, this should be more than sufficient to cover the loan obligation.

 By the way, if you used the projected EBITDA of $2.5 million instead of the NOI of $2.3 million, your DSCR would be an even healthier 1.613.

 If your tax-rate is 21 percent, the adjusted interest rate would be 5.50% x (1 – 0.21), or 4.345%, giving a first-year after-tax debt service of (0.04345 x $10,000,000) + $1M, or $1,434,500.
 This would further raise the DSCR to 1.603 (1.743 on an EBITDA basis), rounded to three decimal places.

 What Is a Strong Debt Service Coverage Ratio?

 Ultimately, lenders want to know that you will pay back your loan on time and in full.
 Even if your loan is heavily collateralized, lenders do not want to resort to court proceedings to seize your collateral in lieu of loan payback.
 Legal proceedings are time-consuming and costly.
 Furthermore, the lender will have to liquidate the collateral, which presents its own set of problems.